The I Ching

 Much of feng shui’s foundational information is rooted in the I Ching, one of the oldest books from China.
 Reflecting on the meaning of the hexagrams is an excellent way of connecting with current energies, noticing patterns, and learning how to “go with the flow.”
-I hope you find them helpful.

 The I Ching is an observation of human behavior and the constantly changing structure of the universe.
 It is about the way things are at the moment and the way they tend to change and transform themselves.
 The concepts of the I Ching are known as Taoism (pronounced "dowism") and the I Ching symbols are incorporated into the feng shui bagua.